erizov/Professor/semester_2/lecture_09_behavioral_patterns/chain_of_responsibility/README.md

 ## Introduction

-Chain Of Responsibility is chain of responsibility is a fundamental algorithm.
+Chain Of Responsibility is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Chain Of Responsibility is essential for building performant and scalable applications.